AbdulkadirAhmed1/AbdulkadirAhmed1/README.md

   - System design and performance optimization

 - Ongoing Projects:
-  - StudentHUB: A feature-rich platform aimed at enhancing student productivity and collaboration
+  - StudentHUB: My main, large-scale project aimed at enhancing student productivity and collaboration through a cross-platform application
-  - Quotify: A lightweight public API for managing quotes and notes, built with FastAPI and MongoDB
+  - Quotify: A smaller-scale, independent project providing a lightweight public API for managing quotes and notes

 - Looking to Collaborate On:
   - Open-source projects, especially in web development, backend APIs, and educational platforms